-In 2012, Cicely Parnas made her Carnegie Hall debut performing the Saint-SaŽns Cello Concerto with the New York String Orchestra under the baton of Jaime Laredo.
-Other concerto engagements include the Elgar Cello Concerto with the Vermont Symphony under Jaime Laredo and a tour of France performing the Saint-SaŽns Concerto with LíOrchestre National des Pays de la Loire under John Axelrod.
-Ms. Parnas performed in the 2013 Young Concert Artists Festivals in Tokyo, Japan, and in the cities of Beijing and Wuhan in China.
-Winning numerous prizes from the age of thirteen, she won the 2011 Artistic Excellence Award and First Prize in the Cello Concerto Competition at the Indiana University Jacobs School of Music.
-She has been heard as the inaugural Young Artist in Residence on NPRís Performance Today Series.
+In 2012, Cicely Parnas made her Carnegie Hall debut performing the Saint-Saëns Cello Concerto with the New York String Orchestra under the baton of Jaime Laredo.
+The New York Times raved, “Cicely Parnas, a fast-rising young cellist, was the impressive soloist in a rhapsodic performance.”
+She has performed the Elgar Concerto with the Vermont Symphony led by Mr. Laredo, and has toured France performing the Saint-Saëns Concerto with L’Orchestre National des Pays de la Loire under John Axelrod.
+Other international appearances include her participation in the 2013 Young Concert Artists Festivals in Tokyo and Beijing.
+Ms. Parnas has been heard as an inaugural Young Artist in Residence on NPR’s Performance Today Series.
+She holds the Anne and George Popkin Cello Chair of the YCA and was the recipient of YCA’s Mortimer Levitt Career Development Award for Women Artists in 2012.
+Among many other prizes, she won the 2011 Artistic Excellence Award and First Prize in the Cello Concerto Competition at the Indiana University Jacobs School of Music.

 --Allan Kozinn, The New York Times

 --Arizona Daily Sun

--- Daily Gazette
+--Schenectady Daily Gazette

 REPERTOIRE WITH ORCHESTRA